0xDABE/tgJavaChannelBot/README.md

 - You can use Java terminal to sent text messages as Bot if you set ChatID in config file.
 - All user's sent data will be downloaded in your BaseFolder/TgUserName.
 - ChatLog is in BaseFolder.
+- You can terminate bot using only SIGINT (Ctrl + C) or terminating terminal